Computational model

 Foundations

-- agentic-systems-interpret-underspecified-instructions — the core framing: underspecified semantics and execution indeterminism as the two properties that distinguish LLM instructions from traditional programs; also foundational to learning-theory
+- agentic-systems-interpret-underspecified-instructions — core framing: LLM instructions are distinguished by underspecified semantics and execution indeterminism; also foundational to learning-theory

-- context-efficiency-is-the-central-design-concern-in-agent-systems — the foundational argument for why context is the scarce resource; context cost has two dimensions (volume and complexity); connects all the PL-inspired mechanisms to this dual pressure
+- context-efficiency-is-the-central-design-concern-in-agent-systems — why context is the scarce resource; cost has two dimensions (volume and complexity) that drive the mechanisms below

-- bounded-context-orchestration-model — formalises agent orchestration as a symbolic scheduler driving bounded LLM calls through a select/call/absorb loop; the computational model that follows from context scarcity
+- bounded-context-orchestration-model — formalises orchestration as a symbolic scheduler driving bounded LLM calls through select/call/absorb

 - llm-context-is-a-homoiconic-medium — instructions and data share the same representation (natural language tokens), enabling extensibility but removing structural guardrails; precedents in Lisp, Emacs, Smalltalk

-- llm-context-is-composed-without-scoping — context is flat concatenation with no scoping, producing dynamic scoping's pathologies; sub-agents are the one mechanism for isolation, using lexically scoped frames
+- llm-context-is-composed-without-scoping — context is flat concatenation with no scoping, producing dynamic scoping's pathologies; sub-agents are the one mechanism for isolation

 Scheduling & Orchestration